SIMBA Chain Raises $25 Million in Series A Funding

 SIMBA Chain, a startup incubated at the University of Notre Dame, offers a simple, time and energy efficient method for deploying blockchain technology in the most secure and complex environments.
 Its state-of-the-art technology autogenerates a robust family of APIs that support permissioned and public blockchains, allowing customers to launch blockchain applications without hiring costly consultants or consuming valuable tech expertise.
 And, because SIMBA Chain allows users to select from a wide range of blockchain technologies, with portability across these chains, the company provides a level of flexibility and customization that traditional blockchain approaches cannot support.

-SIMBA Chain’s technology is currently used by the U.S. Airforce, Army, Navy and Marines, as well as Boeing and a host of customers across a wide range of commercial applications, said CEO and co-founder Joel Neidig.
-“Demand for our Web3 smart contracts platform has accelerated across all of our markets much quicker than we anticipated.
+Joel Neidig, SIMBA Chain CEO and co-founder, stated, “Demand for our Web3 smart contracts platform has accelerated across all of our markets much quicker than we anticipated.
 Users across multiple spectrums have embraced and validated the SIMBA Chain model, which simplifies development of smart contracts.
 The market has also responded positively to our support of multiple blockchains, including Ethereum, Avalanche, RSK, Stellar, and many others, making SIMBA Chain-based applications simple, highly portable and sustainable.”
+SIMBA Chain’s technology is currently used by Fortune 500 companies and other multi-billion-dollar organizations.

 Steve O’Hara, managing partner at Valley Capital Partners of Menlo Park, California, said, “Since its founding in 2017, SIMBA Chain has distinguished itself by solving the incredibly hard problem of making blockchain technology, which is inherently complex and difficult to master, accessible to literally anyone who wants to realize the advantages blockchain has to offer.
 Thanks to the intellectual depth and insatiable curiosity of its team, SIMBA Chain has succeeded in establishing impressive beachheads in the defense and enterprise markets – a rare thing to see in emerging frontier technologies like blockchain.
 We are excited to support SIMBA Chain at this pivotal time.”